trinker/formality/README.md

 *N* = *n*<sub>*f*</sub> + *n*<sub>*c*</sub>

-This yields an *F-measure* between 0 and 100%, with completely contextualizes language on the zero end and completely formal language on the 100 end.
+This yields an *F-measure* between 0 and 100%, with completely contextualized language on the zero end and completely formal language on the 100 end.

 Please see the following references for more details about formality and